Mountain goat meat - a specialty in Ninh Binh

 Along with its lengthy history, wet rice cultivation has been a particularly crucial prerequisite of Vietnam’s growth and strength.
 Folk songs, choruses about green rice fields or golden stork wings flying over a harvest field color a mother’s lullaby to a Vietnamese child.
 Passed down by word of mouth from generation to generation, Vietnamese have long recognized the great value that agricultural endeavor has wrought from the rich lands around Ninh Binh.

 The Vietnamese eel is an elongated finless fish with a natural slippery secretion that makes catching them difficult.
 Sometimes mistaken for a snake, it survives by burrowing in the mud in wet rice fields or in the banks tiny rivers and streams.
-A traditional Vietnamese nutritional foodstuff that is recognised as a particularly healthy food rich in vitamins, minerals and flavour.
-For Ninh Binh, Eel with Arrowroot Vermicelli is one of the special meals that travelers should not neglect when visiting the area.
+Vietnamese people have long considered these eels a traditional nutritional food, widely recognized for being rich in vitamins, minerals, and flavor.
+For Ninh Binh, Eel with Arrowroot Vermicelli is one of the special meals that travellers should not neglect when visiting the area.

 Preparation